-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024 (in thousands of AZN, unless otherwise indicated)
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2024

 Revaluation of vehicles

 From December 13, 2013, the Bank has changed its accounting policy for measurement of vehicles to the revaluation model.
 The last revaluation was performed in April 2024, aiming to revalue vehicles as of the year-end on December 31, 2023.
 As a result, there have been changes to the net book values reported as of December 31, 2023.
 Consequently, the Bank made adjustments to the revaluation surplus in the amount of AZN 334 thousand.
 As of December 31, 2023, there are no indications of impairment.